hintinteractive/hintapi/api_spec.md

 				photo_url: String
 			}

-	5. After Action :
+	6. After Action :
-		-	If the user status is banned, show a message saying that he is banned from the app and log him out.
+		-	If the user status is `enum_user_statuses.banned`, show a message saying that he is banned from the app and log him out.
+		-	If the user status is `enum_user_statuses.admin`, show the admin panel otherwise hide the admin panel.
-		-	Update the user's info in the app.
+		-	Update the user's info in the app memory.

-	6. Additional Info:
+	7. Additional Info:
-		-	Get the user from databse from the userid embedded in the header.
+		-	(Server Side) Get the user from database from the userid embedded in the header.
-		-	If the user doesn't exists, call facebook with the access_token embedded in the header to get user's basic info and update the database with info facebook
+			-	If the user doesn't exists, call facebook with the access_token (embedded in the header) to get user's basic info and update the database with info from facebook.
 			-	If the user exists but his status is inactive then update the database and make the status active.
 			-	Return user's info.

 - `PATCH /api/user` : update the user's info

 	1. Trigger:
-		-	user updates his info in the user settings page.
+		-	User updates his info in the user settings page.
-		- 	user uploads a photo (only if the url is different, trigger this call).
+		-	User uploads a photo (only if the url is different, trigger this call).

 	2. Request param:

 			{
 			}

-	3. Request body:
-		All of these properties are optional.
+	3. Request body: (all of these properties are optional)

 			{
-				name : 'users name',
+				name : String,
 				contact: {
-					email : 'users email',
+					email : String,
-					phone : 'users phone'
+					phone : String
 				},
-				hair_color : 'dark or light',
+				hair_color : String,
-				gender : 'male female or other',
+				gender : String,
-				interested_in : ['male'],
+				interested_in : [String],
 				photo_url: String
 			}